 With the industrial boom in China starting from 2004, there was a huge increase in the number of ships and the freight rates were off the charts during that time!
 Shipping being a cyclical industry, the boom led to a bust and thereafter, ships without a viable business.
-Now, the demand for senior officer is still there but as far as junior officers are concerned (including cadets), companies ask for experience without even considering that the experience will only come from employment!
+Now, the demand for a senior officer is still there but as far as junior officers are concerned (including cadets), companies ask for experience without even considering that the experience will only come from employment!
 Expecting experience before experience is just ridiculous!

 2. Inability of the Governmental Authority to take Concrete Steps

 Even with regard to the examinations, the Governments need to overhaul the system and make it more transparent with a practical approach towards testing the value a seafarer may bring to the industry and not just their “mugging up” capabilities.

-Regulations regarding employment and the upkeep of standards of institutes and its students are a first to ensure that the cadets graduate with the right skillset and do not go on ship without the adequate knowledge.
+Regulations regarding employment and the upkeep of standards of institutes and its students are a first to ensure that the cadets graduate with the right skillset and do not go on a ship without the adequate knowledge.
 Institutes of the yesteryears have produced stalwarts in the industry who, even with the dynamic changes in the industry, are still at the forefront of any available employment demand.

 3. Lack of References = No Job Offer

 While the aspect of networking is necessary towards any job, it should be the only way into gaining a cadetship.
 While the value of networking is immense in today’s environment, merit and quality must always trump “daddy’s contacts”.
 It is one thing for it to be taught as a soft skill and another when it is the only way in.

 4. Shipping Companies Showing No Respect for Fresh Graduates